Berkeley-CS61B/website-sp24/policies/index.md

 ## Extenuating Circumstances

-If you have an extenuating circumstance that requires an extension past what can be requested in Beacon, there is a separate Google form and a more involved process.

 We define extenuating circumstances as circumstances outside of the student’s control that directly inhibits the student’s ability to complete assignments in a timely manner.
 Some examples include unforeseen physical/mental health crises, technical issues (broken laptop), family emergency, etc.

+If you are experiencing such circumstances and require an extension past what can be requested in Beaco, please fill out [this form]({{ site.links.extenuating_circumstances }}).
+There is a separate Google form and a more involved process.
 We will be restrictive about granting these extensions.

-If you are experiencing such circumstances and need more flexible deadlines than the lateness system provides, please fill out [this form](https://forms.gle/QWrwvY4n8e7C9LpR8).
+{: .danger}

-Additionally, if you'd like to speak to a student support TA, book an appointment with us [here](https://forms.gle/eMTPsvh33kcfoYRw5).
+Additionally, if you'd like to speak to a student support TA, book an appointment with us [here]({{ site.links.student_support_meeting }}).

 ---